PART 19: DANCE DANCE REDUX

 “How odd.
 Frank, did you just hear a noise?”

 “I’m right aren’t I?”
 Luci pressed.
-“You probably don’t even know that the recording was all a plot by Julie.”
+“You probably don’t even know the recording was all a plot by Julie.”

 “What?” both Carrie and Frank chorused, turning to face her.